Tasmiyah Ahmad (She/Her)

 Tasmiyah Ahmad is a first year UKRI AHRC SWWDTP Doctoral Researcher in the Department of English and Creative Writing, Faculty of Humanities, Arts and Social Sciences at the University of Exeter, with a secondary affiliation at the University of Bristol.

-Supervised by Professor Amina Yaqin (primary, Exeter) and Dr Tara K Puri (secondary, Bristol), Tasmiyah’s project seeks to recover marginalised voices and interrogate dominant narratives in literary and cultural studies.
+Supervised by Professor Amina Yaqin (primary, Exeter) and Dr Tara K Puri (secondary, Bristol), Tasmiyah’s project seeks to develop new concept to interrogate the Islam/secular binary in scholarship on Indian Muslim women’s fiction and to theorise the Indian Muslim women's agency and cultural worlds these writers depict.